easybuilders/easybuild-tutorial/docs/community/README.md

 produce a stable version to ensure that others could rely on the project if they wanted to.

-([EasyBuild v1.0](https://pypi.org/project/easybuild/1.0.0)) was released in November 2012, barely seven months after 0.5 was announced.
+([EasyBuild v1.0](https://pypi.org/project/easybuild/1.0.0)) was released in November 2012, barely seven months after version 0.5 was published.
 This first stable release coincided with the [SC'12 conference in Salt Lake City](http://sc12.supercomputing.org/), where the team handed out stickers and went around asking how everyone else installed scientific software.
 There was never much of a sales pitch, but the conversations very quickly took on a rather predictable script...

-> EasyBuild team member: *How do you install software?*
+> EasyBuild team member: *How do you install scientific software?*

 > HPC staff: *We do it manually, and spend a lot of time on it.*

 > EasyBuild team member: *What if there was a tool that could help?*

+> HPC staff: *Nobody in their right mind would develop a tool like that.
+That's madness.*

+> EasyBuild team member: *What if we have a tool like this that you could use?*

 > HPC staff: *What does it cost?*

-> EasyBuild team member: *It's open source.*
+> EasyBuild team member: *It's open source.
+It's free.*

 > HPC staff: *...
 Yeah, cool.
 What about the hard stuff?
 When will you support OpenFOAM?*

-> EasyBuild team member: *Uhm, we already do?*
+> EasyBuild team member: *We already do.
+And we support WRF too.*

 And then suddenly everyone was a friend.
-Beers and snacks started appearing out of nowhere and all our stickers disappeared.
+Beers and snacks started appearing out of nowhere and all the stickers disappeared.
 Once the beers and snacks had been "processed", EasyBuild took its place on the presentation floor.
 At SC'12, EasyBuild's stage was the [PyHPC 2012 workshop](http://sc12.supercomputing.org/schedule/event_detail.php-evid=wksp118.html).